Islandora-Collaboration-Group/ISLE/docs/install/install-demo-edit-hosts-file.md

 * **Docker For Mac** If you are using Docker For Mac, then use the IP address of `127.0.0.1` to resolve to `localhost` and to the `isle.localdomain localhost isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` domain names

-* Open a terminal on the local laptop
+* Open a terminal on the personal computer

 * Enter: `sudo nano /etc/hosts`
     * _For endusers familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_

-* Enter the laptop end user password
+* Enter the personal computer end user password

 * Find the `127.0.0.1 localhost` entry in the `/etc/hosts` file.
 * Go to end of same line, add one space, and then paste the following: